SeanWuLearner/CurlyBracesRemover/README.md

   7. Invoke method in another python module.
 Which is remove_curly_brasces.

 <curly_braces_remover.py>
-  8. Open(), readline(), write() and close() to manipulate a text file.
+  1. Open(), readline(), write() and close() to manipulate a text file.
-  9. Use str.find() to locate the index of the specified character.
+  2. Use str.find() to locate the index of the specified character.
-  10. Few basic list operations.
+  3. Few basic list operations.
-    10-1.
-Check not empty
+    3-1.
+Check if is empty
-    10-2.
+    3-2.
 Init an empty list.
-    10-3.
+    3-3.
 Use append() to add a new element.
-    10-4.
+    3-4.
 Use enumerate() to iterate.
 Which is able to grab index and value at the same time.
-  11. Few basic str operations:
+  4. Few basic str operations:
-    11-1.
+    4-1.
 Init a empty str.
-    11-2.
+    4-2.
 Copy a partial str with given start_idx and end_idx.